 Cultural Competence Matters

 I personally experienced this with my first child.
-Living in a melting pot where the cultural line of division was still very visible had a definite affect on my first experience.
-My now 7 year old son was born not breathing due to swallowing amniotic fluid upon exiting my vaginal canal.
+Living in a melting pot where the cultural line of division was still very visible had a definite effect on my first experience.
+My now 7-year-old son was born not breathing due to swallowing amniotic fluid upon exiting my vaginal canal.
 At the time I had no knowledge of breastfeeding except that I wanted to do it.

-During his 3 day NICU stay, he was given formula with my permission and I was told I couldnt nurse.
+During his 3-day NICU stay, he was given formula without my permission and I was told I couldn’t nurse.
 I would later find this to be untrue because he was full term and I could have syringe fed him my colostrum.
 He also had a tongue tie that went undiagnosed and make nursing extremely painful.
-I wasn't encouraged or educated, I was instead told breastfeeding wouldn't be able to work to be and pushed to introduce formula.
-I was also told I was “overreacting” to the nursing pain and while I cried for lactation consultants they rushed in and out of our NICU room hurriedly with little to no patience for my first time mom anxiety.
+I wasn’t encouraged or educated, I was instead told breastfeeding wouldn’t be able to work to be and pushed to introduce formula.
+I was also told I was “overreacting” to the nursing pain and while I cried for lactation consultants they rushed in and out of our NICU room hurriedly with little to no patience for my first-time mom anxiety.

 I went to two breastfeeding support meetings.
-I was the only black mom in the room, I wasn't included in the mom chatter, just sitting off by myself trying to drown out the “outsider feel” in attempts to regain the information being shared.
+I was the only black mom in the room, I wasn’t included in the mom chatter, just sitting off by myself trying to drown out the “outsider feel” in an attempt to regain the information being shared.
 With this added to the stress of trying to breastfeed, the mom guilt of introducing formula; I never returned to those meetings.
-I instead self researched, came across relactation and went through the process to re-establish my milk supply and pump for my son for 15 months.
+I instead self-researched, came across relactation, and went through the process to re-establish my milk supply and pump for my son for 15 months.
 It was then I decided to become a lactation consultant and that I wanted to be sure to focus on moms in the black and brown communities.

-This story is familiar or similar with many of our mothers; and not even just correlated to breastfeeding experiences but also has grave effect on Minority mental health and the Black Maternal mortality rates.
-Too often the disparity isn't seen, our cries for help are rendered “extra” or we are treated like we don't understand our own bodies.
+This story is familiar or similar to many of our mothers, and not even just correlated to breastfeeding experiences but also has a grave effect on Minority mental health and the Black Maternal mortality rates.
+Too often the disparity isn’t seen, our cries for help are rendered “extra” or we are treated like we don’t understand our own bodies.